Stanley Briggs

-Stanley Briggs (7 February 1872 – 1931) was an English footballer who played for Folkestone, Tottenham Hotspur and Woolwich Arsenal.
+Stanley Briggs (7 February 1872 – 1931) was an English footballer who played as a centre half for Folkestone, Tottenham Hotspur, Woolwich Arsenal and Clapton.

 Career

 Briggs first joined Tottenham in 1890, which was previously known as Hermitage.
 In October 1893 he joined Woolwich Arsenal and was there less than three months playing only two games.
 His first and debut match was against Rotherham Town, the other game was against Burton Swifts which ended 6–2.
 In 1895 when Tottenham moved to turn professional the club held a meeting at The Eagle pub in which Briggs refused to attend.
 This left Briggs the only amateur in the team when the rest turned professional.

 He was considered one of the best players in the team at the time.

 After his football career, Briggs emigrated to Canada and died while playing tennis.